Skip to Content

 And, then I stopped reading.
 I’m not sure when I stopped, but my life got chaotic and I didn’t make time to read.

-I had a good mix of leisure books (still obsessed with mysteries – the Sherlock Holmes Wishbone is the best Wishbone – fight me) and environmental books.
+I had a good mix of leisure books (still obsessed with mysteries — the Sherlock Holmes Wishbone is the best Wishbone, fight me) and my fair share of books about sustainable living.

-I think most of us want to read more, but without a teacher handing out a syllabus full of books / a deadline our best intentions are surpassed by more pressing day to day tasks.
+I think most of us want to read more, but without a teacher handing out a syllabus full of books with a deadline, our best intentions are surpassed by more pressing day to day tasks.

-So, I thought it would be fun to start a little virtual book club so collectively we could hold each other accountable to actually reading the books instead of them collecting dust on our bookshelves.
+So, I thought it would be fun to start a little virtual book club!
+Collectively, we could hold each other accountable for actually reading the books instead of them collecting dust on our bookshelves.

 I’m going to announce a new book every two months.
 I’ll have a blog post, email, and Instagram announcing the new arrival.

 Around 6 weeks after the first book, we’ll have a virtual chat where we’ll get together and talk about the book.
-I’ll ask about the biggest takeaways, things you liked, didn’t like, and have a doc full of prompts that you can choose to answer.
+I’ll ask about the biggest takeaways, things you liked or didn’t like, and have a doc full of prompts that you can choose to answer.

 I want to read through a range of topics like food, fashion, minimalism, health, social justice, and more.